Maie667/Project-deep-learning/README.md

 ### Yolov5 model
 - We train the YoloV5s detector on the our dataset to detect and locate the object in image or video.

-## Running the code
-Run the code :  `python main.py --videos path of video`

 ## Result